History of Newport Pagnell services

 The boarding design scored well, even if the toilets were hard to find.
 On the footbridge, Fortes proposed a roof and picnic tables so motorists could enjoy the exciting view.

 With little time left before the motorway opened, the Ministry asked Blue Star to get an emergency petrol station ready as soon as possible.
 They managed to get something described as "reasonably attractive" open on 2 November 1959 with a recovery truck, a small filling station and a temporary toilet block.

 Once that was open, attention turned to the permanent buildings.
-With staff working overtime Fortes were ready to get the amenity building open by April 1960, but the Ministry wouldn't have been ready with the car parks in time.
+With staff working overtime Fortes could have been ready to get the amenity building open by April 1960, but the Ministry wouldn't have been ready with the car parks in time.

 On 15 August 1960 the northbound café opened.
 With the footbridge not ready, southbound traffic was allowed to use the rear access and Little Linford Lane to access the new restaurant.
-The northbound Grill & Griddle restaurant opened on 17 August 1960, and the southbound services and footbridge opened later in September.
+The northbound Grill & Griddle restaurant opened on 17 August 1960, and the larger southbound services and footbridge opened on 30 September.

-200 staff were employed to work at the services.
 Fortes were under strict instructions to make the building dull and to separate it from the main carriageway with a lot of trees.
-When the Government came to make their final inspection, they found that both rules had been broken and the site was seen as a "possible distraction" to drivers.
-Despite this, the services opened as normal and like most services, have since attracted brighter colours and advertising.
+When the government came to make their final inspection, they found that both rules had been broken and the site was seen as a "possible distraction" to drivers.
+Despite this, the services opened as normal and like most services, have since attracted much more gaudy advertising.

 Egon Ronay, 1961